From the north: In Canton, drive out Park Street

 The ½ mile trail in is well maintained and easy to walk.

-Part way in, there is a bulletin board and a registration stand.
+One-half way in, there is a bulletin board and a registration stand.

 They ask you to sign in and check out.
 The DEC does this at